matter-labs/zksync/docs/protocol.md

 - _blockNumber: `BlockNumber`
 - _feeAccount: `AccountId` to collect fees
-- _blockTimestamp: Unix standard timestamp to be used in the verifier
 - _newRoot: New tree root `RootHash`
 - _publicData: Operations pubdata
 - _ethWitness - data that can be used by smart contract for block commit that is posted outside of `_publicData` (e.g ETH signatures for pubkey change verification).